 A lot.
 My mentors at Spalding U. placed great emphasis on creating a strong sense of place.
 It was an eye-opening discovery for me that changed my fiction dramatically.
 Basically, when the reader parachutes into the novel, it is the writer’s job to provide him or her with a road map to understand where they are and what it’s like there.
 Imagine the difference between a desert setting and a frozen mountain range setting.
-Or San Francisco v.
+Or New York City v.
 Hopkinsville, Kentucky.

 Do you want each book to stand on its own, or are you trying to build a body of work with connections between each book?